 There are pros and cons to the Fission regarding durability.
 We know that the beefy construction and proven shell materials will last a long time.
 We also know that synthetic insulation will steadily lose its insulating effectiveness over time.
 There is no way around this latter fact.
 Down insulation, like that in the Marmot Fordham and many other jackets we tested, will last longer than the synthetic Coreloft insulation of the Fission SV.

 We do not hesitate to recommend this jacket for the warm and wet winters of Great Britain, the mid-Atlantic coast, and the NW United States.
 For the far Northeast of the U.S., and the coasts of Canada, the Fission could be an appropriate spring and fall jacket or one to complement a warmer piece.
 Choose the SV when it's wet and sloppy, and chose something like the Canada Goose Expedition when it's super cold and dry.

 There are better values in our test.
 With a high sticker price, and relatively short-lived synthetic insulation (in heavy use and repeated packing/unpacking, our testers have seen the insulation value of synthetic jackets cut to 50-60 percent in a year of action), the Fission SV is a specialty piece for those for whom price is less of a concern.
-For absolute best value, look at inexpensive, down-insulated jackets like Marmot Fordham or the fleece insulated Columbia Mission Air Interchange.
+For absolute best value, look at inexpensive, down-insulated jackets like the Marmot Fordham.